owensgl/biol525D/Topic_2/readme.md

 #### *Byobu*
 This program is similar to screen, but has some advantages over screen especially in keeping track of windows.
 You can find it [here](http://byobu.co/)

-Lastly, we will go through a [short tutorial](http://swcarpentry.github.io/r-novice-gapminder/01-rstudio-intro/) on R.

 ###Daily Assignments
 1. What is one task you'd rather use an R script instead of a shell script?
 Why?
 What is one task you'd rather use a shell script, instead of an R script?
 Why?